 Waiver applicants will be directly contacted to schedule the initial assessment.
 The initial assessment is completed and entered into the InterRAI HC in the HCBS Web Tool.
-The InterRAI HC utilizes behind the scenes decision tree algorithms based on the LOC criteria outlined in B-6-d.
-During the dual LOC criteria timeframe outlined in B-6-d, Web Tool will automate both a current and transformed LOC score upon submission of the completed InterRAI assessment.
-LOC is determined as met if the individual meets the criteria of at least one of the two sets of criteria.
-Upon sunset of the current system, Web Tool will only automate the transformed score to determine LOC eligibility.
-Reevaluations of LOC will utilize the InterRAI HC with the same algorithms determining continued LOC eligibility utilizing the same LOC criteria outlined in B-6-d.
+The InterRAI HC utilizes behind the scenes decision tree algorithms based on the twelve categories outlined in B-6-d.
+Reevaluations of LOC will utilize the InterRAI HC with the same algorithms determining continued LOC eligibility utilizing the same twelve categories in B-6-d.